 I mean who would have imagined that I could eat the famous Kwality Toffees of Dehradun sitting in Bangalore.
 When these were delivered, I was reminded of many summer breaks we have taken in that small gorgeous town.
 My uncle who is a banker was posted in Dehradun for some years and every summer vacation we would pack our bags and go to his place, eat endless litchies directly plucked from the tree in his house, go play at Sahastradhara and then eat these delicious sugary toffees.
 I shared this piece of my childhood with O this time.

 The stuff they have on offer is pretty vast from pickles to sauces, to snacks to dry masalas.
 I think it is a brilliant concept if you ask me and when I tried it out, I was very happy with the way it was executed as well.
 They might have gone a little overboard with plastic packing but even the glass bottles & pickles reached intact without leakage.

 And among the list of things on their website was the famous Ratlami Sev from Indore’s legendary shop Aakash, I knew at that time that Sev Tameta Nu Shak has to be tried.

-Thanks to Place of Origin and the internet I recreated a lovely memory at the comfort of my house again.
+Thanks to Place of Origin and the internet, I recreated a lovely memory at the comfort of my house again.
 Sharing you the recipe of the Sev Tameta Nu Shak that my friend shared with me and I replicated in the kitchen.
-On a rainy cold day biting into this the best thing after pakoras 🙂
+On a rainy cold day biting into this is the best thing after pakoras 🙂